kellyjonbrazil/jc/README.md

 - `--w` enables the `w` parser

 ### Options
-- `-p` specifies whether to pretty format the JSON output
+- `-p` pretty format the JSON output
+- `-r` raw output.
+Provides a more literal JSON output with all values as text and no additional sematic processing

 ## Examples
 ### arp